 Promising Trials in Field of Alzheimer’s Research

-I had the pleasure of attending the Alzheimer’s Association Spring Research Forum, naïve as it may seem for me to use the word pleasure in the same sentence as Alzheimer’s disease, there was a real sense of hope throughout the audience listening to the panel of research doctors discuss their updates, findings and breakthroughs.
+I had the pleasure of attending the Alzheimer’s Association Research Forum. naïve as it may seem to use the word pleasure in the same sentence as Alzheimer’s disease, there was a real sense of hope throughout the audience as the panel of research doctors discussed their updates, findings, and breakthroughs.

-The forum I attended was a pleasure, because the over reaching atmosphere was one of hope.
-I listened to 10 different research doctors, giants in their field of study, discuss many aspects of the disease, preventative care being in the forefront.
-There was a lot of discussion around recent studies showing that lowering amyloid protein build up in the brain can slow memory loss and degradation!
-Bringing us to a very exciting preventative clinical trial called the A4 Study.
+The forum I attended was a pleasure because the overreaching atmosphere was one of hope.
+I listened to 10 different research doctors, giants in their field of study, discuss many aspects of the disease, with preventative care at the forefront.
+There was a lot of discussion about recent studies showing that lowering amyloid protein buildup in the brain can slow memory loss and degradation!
+This brings us to a fascinating preventative clinical trial called the A4 Study.

 The A4 Study

-There are many trials going on, 225 across the USA (hosted at over 700 different sites) and over 30 in Massachusetts.
-The Alzheimer’s Association has feature on their website: www.alz.org called TrialMatch where you fill out a questionnaire and they pair you up with a study or trail which fits your situation.
-The A4 study is currently looking for participants aged 65-85, who do not show any signs of memory loss.
-It is a nationwide study, locally conducted through the Brigham and Women’s Hospital.
+There are many trials, 225 across the USA (hosted at over 700 different sites) and over 30 in Massachusetts.
+The Alzheimer’s Association has a feature on its website, www.alz.org, called TrialMatch, where you fill out a questionnaire, and they pair you up with a study or trial that fits your situation.
+The A4 study is looking for participants aged 65-85 who do not show any signs of memory loss.
+It is a nationwide study conducted locally through the Brigham and Women’s Hospital.